Opinion | Trump openly told us exactly what he intends to do

 Trump’s view of power

-Writing at The Bulwark, Jonathan Last digs into Trump’s past to explain his view of power.
+Writing at the Bulwark, Jonathan Last digs into Trump’s past to explain his view of power.
 In the 1980s, Trump lamented that Soviet reformers were letting the place go to ruin because they were no longer exercising “a firm hand.”
 The hideously oppressive conditions endured by millions under previous rule didn’t matter.
 All that mattered was that former rulers “put down” disorder “with strength,” which was inherently good.

 Trump’s worldview, Last noted, is that “power exists to be used” and that any opposition can and must be crushed because it constitutes a “disgruntled minority seeking to thwart the true will of the people.”

 But it’s even worse than that.
-Trump represents a minority, and the legitimate political opposition can and must be thwarted by whatever means are at his disposal even if it represents a majority, as it very well may in this election.
+Trump represents a minority, and the legitimate political opposition can and must be thwarted by whatever means are at his disposal even if it represents a majority, as it very well might in this election.

 For Trump, the voters who oppose him are not to be conceded legitimate representation.
-That’s what he meant when he slagged off Rep. Ilhan Omar as coming from another country to tell “us” how to run “our” country, despite being a democratically elected lawmaker chosen by U.S. citizens to represent them.
+That’s what he meant when he slagged off Rep. Ilhan Omar (D-Minn.) as coming from another country to tell “us” how to run “our” country, despite being a democratically elected lawmaker chosen by U.S. citizens to represent them.

 There are certainly limits to what Trump would do to defeat the opposition.
 And it’s highly plausible that his efforts to invalidate millions of votes won’t get far enough to save him.
 But Trump has told us in his own words that he intends to push those limits much further than we yet know.